Solutions of massive gravity theories in constant scalar invariant geometries: Introduction

 \section{Introduction}

 It is known that, in three dimensions, Einstein gravity theory does not possess any local physical degrees of freedom.
-However Deser, Jackiw and Templeton proposed a modification of the theory \cite{DJH}, consisting to add to the usual Einstein--Hilbert Lagrangian a Chern--Simons term \cite{DJT1, DJT2}, defining so what is known as topological massive gravity (TMG).
-So they provided a chiral three-dimensional gravity theory that acquires massive spin-2 excitations and mediates finite-range interactions.
-This modification also proved to be an ideal example for a consistent quantum theory of gravity: it is unitary \cite{Nakasone:2009bn,Deser:2009hb} and super--renormalisable \cite{Oda:2009ys}.
+However Deser, Jackiw and Templeton proposed a modification of the theory \cite{DJH}, consisting of a Chern--Simons term \cite{DJT1, DJT2} added to the usual Einstein--Hilbert Lagrangian.
+The latter is known as topological massive gravity (TMG).
+This is a chiral three-dimensional gravity theory which contains massive spin-2 excitations that mediate finite-range interactions.
+Moreover, this modification provides an interesting framework for a unitary quantum theory of gravity.\footnote{Its status concerning renormalisability seems not yet definitely established \cite{Deser:1990bj, Nakasone:2009bn,Deser:2009hb,Oda:2009ys}.
+We thank S. Deser for a comment on this point.}

-On the other hand Bergshoeff, Hohm and Townsend \cite{BHT1,BHT2} have recently obtained another type of massive gravity theory (NMG): a parity preserving theory that describes (on a Minkowski background) the propagation of a massive positive energy spin-2 field, but now of both helicities $\pm2$.
-This theory possesses all the virtues of the TMG, so it may be considered as another consistent theory of quantum gravity.
-They have also considered the ``merging" of both theories, producing a general massive gravity theory (GMG) which involve two spin-2 helicity states with different masses (parity-violating) and, as the previous ones, can be also extended by adding a cosmological constant.
+On the other hand Bergshoeff, Hohm and Townsend \cite{BHT1,BHT2} have recently obtained another type of massive gravity theory (NMG): a parity preserving theory that describes (on a Minkowski background) the propagation of a massive positive energy spin-2 field, but now of both helicities : $\pm2$.
+This theory possesses all the virtues of the TMG, so it may be considered as another consistent candidate of a theory of 3D quantum gravity.
+These authors have also considered the ``merging" of both theories, producing a general massive gravity theory (GMG), which involves two spin-2 helicity states with different masses (parity-violating) and, as the previous ones, can also be extended by adding a cosmological constant. { Let us mention that solutions of the NMG theory, including $AdS_3$ black holes, were constructed in \cite{NMGSol}.
+In addition, aspects of the gauge/gravity duality in this theory were found to be in agreement with the holographic studies of TMG theory \cite{NMG.AdS, Anninos:2008fx}.}